10 Natural Ways to Get Rid of Headaches

 3. Use Healing Herbs

 Headaches triggered by tension can naturally be remedied through the use of some herbs.
-Specifically, feverfew has been demonstrated in study at The School of Postgraduate Medicine and Health Science, U.K. to effectively aid in the prevention of migraine headaches without a major concern for side effects (6).
-This herb has traditionally been used in the treatment of numerous health ailments such as fever, stomach ache, severe migraine headache and headache relief, as well as to reduce the sensitivity of light and sound.
+Specifically, feverfew has been demonstrated in a study at The School of Postgraduate Medicine and Health Science, U.K. to effectively aid in the prevention of migraine headaches without a major concern for side effects (6).
+This herb has traditionally been used in the treatment of numerous health ailments such as fever, stomach ache, severe migraine headache, and headache relief, as well as to reduce the sensitivity of light and sound.

 Feverfew products are easy to find and purchase if you are interested in this natural way to get rid of your headaches.
 You can find dry feverfew leaves, fresh or freeze-dried feverfew, and also tablets or liquid capsules containing feverfew extract.
 It is recommended to supplement with 50-100 milligrams of feverfew extract to reduce the frequency of headaches.

 Another excellent herb useful in reducing headache symptoms is butterbur.
 Butterbur limits pro-inflammatory chemicals which result in headaches and migraines.
-Butterbur exhibits comparable effects as do beta blockers which normalizes blood flow to the brain.
+Butterbur exhibits comparable effects as do beta blockers which normalize blood flow to the brain.

 Research completed at Albert Einstein College of Medicine found that butterbur is an effective mechanism to reduce the frequency of migraine attacks and provide symptom relief.
 Patients involved in the study who consumed 75 mg of butterbur extract twice daily reported 48% fewer migraine occurrences.
 The study also found that individuals who consumed less at only 50 mg did not experience benefits greater than the placebo.
 Thus a dose of 75 mg of butterbur twice daily is best recommended for optimal headache relief.
 (7)